Crix4lis/ddd-in-php/README.md

 - "Factories help us keeping the business invariants" [page 177] - read more about factories
 - Command buses and message systems are used outside the domain model!!!
 Domain model only published events but all the rest is handled in app layer or infrastructure layer!
+- "AsMartin Fowler said in the PoEAA book, the first law of distributed systems is always:Don’t distribute" ❤️
+- on message subscribes run commands to the domain using CommandBus (message subscribers are on infrastructure)

 ### TODO
 - read more about streams